A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Description of sampled open LLM projects

 \subsection{SpeakLeash Foundation}

-SpeakLeash is a Polish non-profit organization developing open models and datasets for the Polish language, notably the Bielik family of models (v0.1-v3) trained on large-scale Polish corpora collected within Speakleash Foundation's core project.
-They also release quantized Bielik models in order to increase the amount of people that can use them on even the least powerful machines.
+SpeakLeash is a Polish non-profit organisation developing open models and datasets for the Polish language, notably the Bielik family of models (v0.1-v3) trained on large-scale Polish corpora collected within SpeakLeash Foundation's core project.
+They also release quantised Bielik models in order to increase the number of people who can use them on even the least powerful machines.
 SpeakLeash collaborates with national infrastructure providers and academic institutions to improve Polish AI capabilities.
 Hugging Face: 67 models, 1 dataset.
 See more: \url{https://speakleash.org/en/speakleash-a-k-a-spichlerz-english/} and \url{https://huggingface.co/speakleash}.